CaNS-World/CaNS/docs/INFO_COMPILING.md

 #
 # compiler and compiling profile
 #
+At present, the GPU-enabled path documented in this branch corresponds to the OpenACC implementation.
+The OpenMP GPU backend is being maintained in the [`openmp-port` branch](https://github.com/CaNS-World/CaNS/tree/openmp-port); see its [`docs/INFO_COMPILING.md`](https://github.com/CaNS-World/CaNS/blob/openmp-port/docs/INFO_COMPILING.md) for the OpenMP target offload build path.
 FCOMP=GNU          # options: GNU, NVIDIA, INTEL
 FFLAGS_OPT=1       # for production runs
 FFLAGS_OPT_MAX=0   # for production runs (more aggressive optimization)